abisop/nuttx-docs/en/components/filesystem/shmfs.md

 please also enable the example app via `CONFIG_EXMAPLE_SHM=y` and run `shm_test` from NSH command line.

-This file system doesn't support mount operations though.
+This file system doesn\'t support mount operations though.

 If comment the line using `shm_unlink()` in the example app, we can see a file under `/var/shm/` from NSH command line after running the